Male External Catheter

-External Catheters, also commonly referred to as condom catheters or male catheters, are used by men to treat urinary incontinence.
+Male External Catheters, also commonly referred to as condom catheters or male catheters, are used by men to treat urinary incontinence.
 This type of catheter consists of a flexible sheath that slides over the penis just like a condom.
-Many men find external catheters to be a great alternative to more invasive catheters, such as indwelling catheters that require insertion through the urethra.
+Many men find this style to be a great alternative to more invasive catheters, such as indwelling catheters that require insertion through the urethra.
 In addition to being a great alternative, the condom catheter is incredibly easy and straightforward to use, since it is simply rolled onto the penis.
-Generally speaking, an external catheter affixes to the penis by an adhesive.
+Generally speaking, a condom catheter affixes to the penis by an adhesive.

 - 100% silicone